 Color Temperature Zoning

-- A bright, cool corner for reading or drafting, with crisp shadows that sharpen detail
+- A super bright, cool corner for cracking open a book or sketching out ideas, with shadows that make everything pop.

-- A warm, amber alcove for conversation and unwinding, fostering intimacy
+- A warm, amber little nook for chatting and unwinding, making it feel all intimate and cozy.

 Practical Tips for Layering Light Temperature